Why MailChimp Doesn’t Let New Hires Work For Their First Week On The Job

 The Welcome Wagon

 On day one, hires are greeted with bags of MailChimp swag and personalized notes from their hiring managers.
 We get managers involved right away in order to build relationships and reinforce a sense of community.
-Managers and their teammates also deck out their new colleagues’ desks—despite knowing they won’t sit actually sit at them for another seven days.
+Managers and their teammates also deck out their new colleagues’ desks—despite knowing they won’t actually sit at them for another seven days.

 Next, they meet their “Chimpanion.”
 We developed this program, which pairs newbies up and with seasoned employees, after realizing new hires tended to stick with their start-date cohorts and their immediate teams.
 That made it tougher for new hires to make connections around the company.
-So we assign Chimpanions from a different team altogether, and they’re in charge of walking the new hire around the office and making intros.
+Existing employees volunteer to be Chimpanions—usually from a different department—and they’re in charge of walking the new hire around the office and making intros.

 Where’s What, Who’s Who, And One Tiny Test